-First 5 Alameda County Operations Division includes finance, human resources, technology, facilities, and administration.
+First 5 Alameda County Infrastructure Division includes finance, human resources, technology, facilities, planning and project management, and administration.

 These teams support the day-to-day operations of the agency and allow the organization to play a backbone role to community-based organizations, providers, and public agencies that are part of the early childhood system.